Encode Character Lists, Actor Lists, and Cast Lists in Semi-Diplomatic Transcriptions

 </castGroup>

 This encoding pattern gives you three cognate containers to style using CSS Flex: the child <castGroup> element, its sibling <metamark> element, and its sibling <roleDesc> element.
-See Encode Advanced Style in Semi-Diplomatic Transcriptions.
+See Encode Inline Style Using CSS and CSS Flex in Semi-Diplomatic Transcriptions.

 Optional: You may assign an xml:id to the <castItem> element if you want to associate <sp> elements with characters (using the @who attribute and the xml:id you assigned to the <castItem> .